 You could argue this curious sub-genre started with Ernest Bramah’s Max Carrados in the pages of News of the World, but it truly bloomed in the pages of the gloriously incorrect weird menace pulps of the thirties, such as Strange Detective Mysteries, Detective Mystery Magazine and especially Dime Mystery.
-The bizarre sub-sub-genre may have had a fervent if short-lived lifespan, but it left a long, if not always glorious, tradition behind.
+These stories may have had a fervent if short-lived lifespan, but they left a long, if not always glorious, tradition behind.

 You can read all about it in the highly-recommended (if you can find it) The Defective Detective in the Pulps, a 1983 anthology edited by Ray Browne and Gary Hoppenstand, and its 1985 sequel, More Tales of the Defective Detective in the Pulps.

 Although the intentional shock value of the “defective” eye has been virtually vanquished (“Look, ma!
-Freaks!”), physically-challenged eyes continue to this day, including such noteworthy specimens as Michael Collins’ outstanding Dan Fortune series, Dick Francis’ Sid Halley and Jonathan Lethem’s Lionel Essrog, all of whom replace cheap gimmicks with compassion and understanding, and shock with empathy.
+Freaks!”), physically-challenged eyes continue to this day, including such noteworthy specimens as Michael Collins’ outstanding Dan Fortune series, Dick Francis’ Sid Halley and Jonathan Lethem’s Lionel Essrog, and almost all of them replace cheap gimmicks with compassion and understanding, and shock with empathy.

 Though we’re not out of the woods yet.
-There was something about TV’s Monk‘s obsessive-compulsive disorder (OCD) which was played for increasingly cheap laughs that just really bothered me.
+There was something about TV’s Monk‘s obsessive-compulsive disorder (OCD) being played for increasingly cheap laughs that just really bothered me.

 But I digress…

-Here are some of the best “defective” detectives, from the pulp era and beyond…
+Here are some of the best “defective” detectives, for better or worse, from the pulp era and beyond…

 FROM THE PULP ERA…